 With so much to see and do, you'll have to make many trips to NYC to fit it all in—but we'll get you started with a jam-packed three-day itinerary.

-Begin the day at the Upper West Side's American Museum of Natural History or the Upper East Side's Metropolitan Museum of Art.
+Begin the day at the Upper West Side's American Museum of Natural History or the Upper East Side's Met Fifth Avenue.
 Geography and interests will play roles in your decision, but you can't go wrong either way: both venues offer plenty of enthralling material for younger and older kids.
-At the American Museum of Natural History, kids of all ages will love visiting the dinosaur halls and seeing the many fossils and models; in early 2016 a new addition—a cast of a 122-foot-long specimen known as the Titanosaur—makes its debut.
+At the American Museum of Natural History, kids of all ages will love visiting the dinosaur halls and seeing the many fossils and models.
+In early 2016 a new addition—a cast of a 122-foot-long specimen known as the Titanosaur—made its debut.
 The museum's Discovery Room, meanwhile, offers plenty of hands-on fun and learning geared toward the 5–12 age group.
 Throughout the space, teenagers will find much to whet their curiosity about biology, physics, astronomy, mineralogy and other scientific fields.

-At the Metropolitan Museum of Art, pick up a family guide at an information desk and inquire about that day's activities, which often include kids' tours and sketching or craft projects.
+At the Met, pick up a family guide at an information desk and inquire about that day's activities, which often include kids' tours and sketching or craft projects.
 The older set will enjoy the incomparable showcase of artwork and world culture on display; the armor collection and Temple of Dendur tend to be fail-safe sections.
 At either museum, you could create a kind of scavenger hunt by visiting the gift shop first and buying some postcards of pieces or exhibitions that catch your fancy—and then trying to find the actual items.